 I was more than happy to see the boyam full of Narkeli Jam Pitha Maa packed for us.
 My mother-in-law makes the kinds of Pitha which I am not even aware of.
 While growing up we have had mostly Bhapa Pithe, Patishapta, Roshbora, Choshir Payesh, Moong Puli, Puli Pithe, Ranga Aloor Puli etc. However, after marriage, I have seen more than 40 varieties apart from the common ones at Mehebub's place.
 Both Maa and Nani (Mehebub's grandmother from his mother's side) are too good with their skills of making Pitha.
 Maa learned those from Nani and I have learned a few from both of them.

 When I shared what I found with Maa, she smiled and shared her version.
 I found the difference; the tricks of making the pitha special!
-Though the ingredients are same, however, the process is not!
+Though the ingredients are the same, however, the process is not!
 Maa along with the recipe of the Narkeli Jam Pitha shared the recipe of a few more Pitha as well with me which I will be posting soon.
 All the recipes are unique and easy to make.

 They have stayed out of the city almost all through Abba's service life.
 He retired from Indian Railways a few years back.
 Both Mehebub and my Sister-in-law were in the hostel during their student life.
 Now that Abba has retired, they decided to use the ancestral house as their base.